'Sense prevails on 'grim day' for boxing'

 Where is the B sample?

 There is also the case of the B sample.
 It is unclear if it has been tested this week.
-Hearn has repeatedly referred to it since news broke, but it was not tested in the wake of the results, which according to both camps say they knew about for a "couple of weeks" before Wednesday.
+Hearn has repeatedly referred to it since news broke, but it was not tested in the wake of the results, which both camps say they knew about for a "couple of weeks" before Wednesday.

 Bunce revealed on BBC Radio 5 Live that the test was on or around 23 September.